-Talking about the themes, there are several- homosexuality, rape, history, family and genealogy, violence, black magic and its eventual effects on mental health, denial, anger, religion among others- all beautifully pieced together with significant bible passages.
+Talking about the themes, there are several- homosexuality, rape, history, family and genealogy, violence, black magic and its eventual effects on mental health, denial, anger, religion, among others- all beautifully pieced together with significant bible passages.

 Esther is a typical woman/mother- does things for love, even if it means breaking her own moral codes (getting pregnant before marriage and eloping with Jeremiah), worries about the things that many mothers are usually worried about (her son’s sanity and salvation), takes desperate measures when circumstances call for them (killing the snake) among other things.

-Ndimphiwe, like every other flawed human being, has well disguised internal battles with his personal demons and underneath all the bravado and bluster, lies a sad, sad man.
+Ndimphiwe, like every other flawed human being, has well-disguised internal battles with his personal demons, and underneath all the bravado and bluster lies a sad, sad man.

-Gray on his part, is the creepy devil’s advocate- the harbinger of evil and all things dark.
+Gray, on his part, is the creepy devil’s advocate- the harbinger of evil and all things dark.

-There are however, some aspects of the book that leave more to be desired.
+There are, however, some aspects of the book that leave more to be desired.

-To start with, while reading the book, there were times when I thought the characters were the same person as the transition from one character to the other were too sudden.
+To start with, while reading the book, there were times when I thought the characters were the same person, as the transition from one character to the other were too sudden.
 It was as though the characters were apparitions.
 Here now and gone the next second, morphed into someone else.

 I also didn’t know what to make of the writer’s orientation towards homosexuality as he was neither here nor there.
 For example, the reference to the men at the ceremony who touched and kissed themselves showed that it was a societal norm, accepted by them all.
-On the other hand, the part where Gray and Davide drove to P.E to see Ndimphiwe and they saw him walk out of a classroom with his arm around another man’s shoulder suggests him to be gay though we are not quite sure because that gesture in itself doesn’t quite prove homosexuality.
+On the other hand, the part where Gray and Davide drove to P.E to see Ndimphiwe, and they saw him walk out of a classroom with his arm around another man’s shoulder suggests him to be gay though we are not quite sure because that gesture in itself doesn’t quite prove homosexuality.
 At the same time, considering the parts where he routinely makes coffee for Davide, lovingly prepares a bath for him after the latter’s ordeal at the river and where he kisses his head and cheeks- all are intimate gestures, especially considering that they are directed towards a man.
-All these point to the homosexual streak in Ndimphiwe but the author didn’t quite name it.
+All these points to the queer streak in Ndimphiwe, but the author didn’t quite name it.

-Another thing I didn’t like about the book is that the story transitioned too frequently back and forth between the present and the past.
+Another thing I was not too fond of the book because the story transitioned too frequently back and forth between the present and the past.
 The jumps were too sudden and sharp, thereby giving some parts of the story a scattered feel.
-In fact, I was almost undecided as to who the protagonist really was- Jeremiah, Ndod’enkulu or Davide, as a result of the too many transitions.
+In fact, I was almost undecided as to who the protagonist really was- Jeremiah, Ndod’enkulu or Davide, due to the too many transitions.

-Overall, the novel is a definite page turner and if the talented Nakhane progresses at this speed, he’s definitely one to contend with as far as the literati is concerned.
+Overall, the novel is a definite page-turner, and if the talented Nakhane progresses at this speed, he’s definitely one to contend with as far as the literati is concerned.

 What did you think of the review?
 Hit us up in the comments section.